daattali/beautiful-jekyll/rolesandpermissions.md

 ---
 layout: page
-title: Users Management
+title: Roles & Permissions
 use-site-title: true
 ---

 In progress

 # Roles & Permissions
-Roles and permissions are based on the internal PostgreSQL role concepts and implement as well row level security policies to manage visibility rules on the data.
-MobyDQ
+Roles and permissions are managed using the internal PostgreSQL role concepts.

-<h2>Roles and Permissions</h2>
-<p>We use the internal roles and row security policy concept of Postgres.</p>
 <p>There are three main roles defined for users:</p>
 <table>
   <tr>